Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

     x deal(hsh, user, num)# update all occurences x will_user_bust?(num)# update all occurences x initial_deal (amend method to assign local variables to the method for the total values of each player).
-- [x] each user turn is an iteration where they can receive a new card or stay.
-- [x] each iteration begins with an inspection to see if the user has reached 21 or has busted.
-- [x] if neither of those conditions have been met, we continue to iterate (note that the single array can return an integer without calling the index if you add the Array#sum method to the array.
-I have done this on the player's turn line 370
-- [x] each iteration gives the user a choice to hit or stay
-  - [x] if a user hits, that invokes the deal method that will assign a random card to the user with a new value.
-  - [x] if the user stays, we exit the iteration and move to the next user (if there is one, otherwise we wrap up the hand).
-- [x] if a user receives a new card, the new card's value will change the cached object that needs to be updated before the next iteration.
-  - [x] the new_card array holds the value of the new card in index [2].
-  - [x] new_card[2] needs to add to and reassign the value in the cached object before the next call to iterate with the user's turn.

 x. deal cards => initial_deal
 x. count cards => initial_count #create